Current Research

 2: Arizona Game and Fish Department

-The continued and growing impacts of invasive freshwater fishes has prompted many natural resource agencies to implement control programs with the goal of population suppression or eradication.
-Mechanical removal is the favored control method with respect to cost and reduced likelihood of collateral damage, yet its past success in achieving species management goals varies substantially.
-Control programs that optimally allocate removal effort across space and time offer promise for improving invasive species suppression or eradication, especially given the limited resources available to these programs.
-Here we leveraged two intensive fish eradication programs for green sunfish (Lepomis cyanellus) in intermittent streams of the Bill Williams River in Arizona, USA, to explore alternative management strategies involving variable allocation of removal effort in time and space and compare static versus dynamic decision rules to guide actions.
-We used Bayesian hierarchical modeling to estimate demographic parameters using existing removal data.
-We show strong evidence that both removal programs led to successful eradication, with 0.39 probability of eradication (i.e., <2 individuals remaining) in McGee Wash and East Ash Creek.
-Alternative management strategies were then simulated, revealing the importance of continued sampling after zero fish are captured and the increased efficiency of dynamic management.
-Simulated alternative management strategies revealed that population suppression could be achieved with fewer locations sampled via dynamic management based on catch rate, compared to randomly sampled locations.
-High removal frequency and program duration, including continued collections even after no fish were previously captured, contributed to eradication success.
+The global spread of invasive species in aquatic ecosystems has prompted population control efforts to mitigate negative impacts on native species and ecosystem functions.
+Removal programs that optimally allocate removal effort across space and time offer promise for improving invader suppression or eradication, especially given the limited resources available to these programs.
+However, science-based guidance to inform such programs remains limited.
+This study leverages two intensive fish removal programs for nonnative green sunfish (Lepomis cyanellus) in intermittent streams of the Bill Williams River basin in Arizona, USA, to explore alternative management strategies involving variable allocation of removal effort in time and space and compare static versus dynamic decision rules.
+We used Bayesian hierarchical modeling to estimate demographic parameters using existing removal data, with evidence that both removal programs led to at least a 0.39 probability of eradication.
+Simulated alternative management strategies revealed that population suppression, but not eradication, could be achieved with reduced effort, and that dynamic management practices that respond to species abundance in real time can improve the efficiency of removal efforts.
+High removal frequency and program duration, including continued monitoring after zero fish were captured, contributed to successful population control.
+With management efforts struggling to keep pace with the rising spread and impacts of invasive species, this research demonstrates the utility of quantitative removal models to help improve invasive removal programs and robustly evaluate the success of population suppression and eradication.

 Map of tributaries within Trout Creek, AZ watershed where the Arizona Game and Fish Department (AZGFD) conducted green sunfish removals.
 Removal sites are identified by points.
 Panel A is the watershed including all removal sites, panel B is East Ash Creek, and panel C is McGee Wash.
 Panel D is AZGFD biologist David Partridge using a backpack electrofisher to remove fish from East Ash Creek (photo credit Gregg Cummins), panel E is a net full of green sunfish (photo credit Julian Olden), panel F is one of the pools in McGee Wash (photo credit Andy Stites), and panel G is a close up of a green sunfish caught in Burro Creek within the Bill Williams River basin, AZ (photo credit Jessica Diallo).
 Bottom left inset shows the greater region with the Bill Williams River basin in dark brown and a red star identifying the location of green sunfish removals.